dronavallipranav/dev-website/src/content/posts/aws.md

 ## AWS Lambda and hnswlib-node

 My backend was having trouble with Lambda, even though I had the hnswlib-node package installed and uploaded, my code was having trouble importing the package in the Lambda environment.
 After doing research on the topic, I found some people having common issues on github and the issues weren't yet closed meaning that there wasn't one verified solution to the problem.
-It did seem like Amazon was aware of this issue and an issue with the Faiss library aswell and aim to add support on Lambda to eventually problems.
+It did seem like Amazon was aware of this issue and they said they aim to add support on Lambda to eventually fix the problems.

 My theory after learning a little more is that the the natively compiled hnswlib-node binary was not working seamlessly with AWS Lambda, despite using the same X86 ISA and the same Node runtime.
 I did manage to find a workaround to the issue through containzering my backend on ECR and using Lambda to execute the image.